Introduction to the Benefits of Deadlifts

 Barbell and Plates

-#4.
-Greententljs Quick Release Collars – these collars secure the plates, are easy to put on and take off, and comes in multiple colors at a low price.
+These collars secure the plates, are easy to put on and take off, and come in multiple colors at a low price.

 Deadlift Footwear

-THEFITGUY’s additional shin protection is useful to gain mastery of the deadlift.
+THEFITGUY’s additional shin protection is a useful tool to gain mastery of the deadlift.

 Safety and Technique